yegor256/squid-proxy/README.md

   yegor256/squid-proxy
 ```

-Or, you can use docker compose:
+You can also use [Docker compose](https://docs.docker.com/compose/):

 ```yaml
 version: '3'